cristianbuse/VBA-FastDictionary/README.md

 Can be used as a replacement for ```Scripting.Dictionary``` on Windows.

+Special thanks to [Guido](https://github.com/guwidoe) for his contribution (see [Benchmarking code](benchmarking/README.md#benchmarking-code)) and for his invaluable feedback and ideas.

 ## Installation

 Download the latest [release](https://github.com/cristianbuse/VBA-FastDictionary/releases), extract and import the ```Dictionary.cls``` class into your project.